Top 10 Things To Do in Kihei

 For more information about Maui’s only skating rink, please visit Maui Hockey

 Snorkel Tour to Molokini

-Molokini Snorkel Tours are available in the early mornings and in the afternoons.
-It is a great location for beginning and experienced snorkeling in Kihei, and just so happens to be one of the most popular places for scuba diving in Hawaii.
+Molokini Snorkel Tours are available in the early mornings and the afternoons.
+It is an excellent location for beginning and experienced snorkeling in Kihei, and just so happens to be one of the most popular places for scuba diving in Hawaii.

-For more information about Snorkel Tours to the Molokini Crater on Maui, please visit Snokeling Molokini.
+For more information about Snorkel Tours to the Molokini Crater on Maui, please visit Snorkeling Molokini.

 Island Art Party

 Whether you’re an aspiring artist or someone who’s never held up a paintbrush in your life, you will love Island Art Party in Kihei!
 An event at Island Art Party is one of those cool and rare kinds of ideas that end up being a whole bunch of fun for everyone.
 All guests need to do is bring themselves, and a “Partista” (Party Artist) will provide the rest; aprons, painting supplies, and libations… No prior experience is necessary!

 At Island Art Party, guests can expect to learn step-by-step painting instructions while creating your canvas art with your group.
 Painting parties are open to the public and can be booked in advance for private parties.
 Island Art Party is a great location to choose for some partner bonding time, a girl’s night out, family vacation events, bridal showers, or a birthday party.
 A parent or guardian must accompany all guests under 21 years old.

 Visit Maui to relax at the beach, enjoy some good vibes, and check out beautiful scenery.
 Return home with the ultimate souvenir, your very own Maui Island art!